dtellez25/inventory-app/README.md

 ### Frameworks and Libraries
 - Flutter
+- HTTP library for Flutter
+- Node.js
+- Expandable_datatable for Flutter

 ### Database Systems
-- Firebase Realtime Database (backend maintained in aditional repository)
+- Firebase Realtime Database (backend maintained in additional repository)
 - https://github.com/dtellez25/TcFoodnStuff_Inventory

 ### Development Tools
-TBD
+- Visual Studio

 ## Security Aspect of Project
 - Access Control
 - User Privacy Protection
 - Secure Authentication

-Incorporate a section within the web app that if you want to donate, you can access the Amazon wishlist and select items from there and will automatically fill-in the destination (Name, location, box # or Amazon Locker and will be included the email address so confirmation is notified to manager)

 ## Constraints and Assumptions
 ### Constraints
 - TBD (List any constraints like budget, time, resources)

 ### Assumptions
-- TBD (List any assumptions made during planning)
+- There is only one administrator who needs to access the inventory page to manually update the database and check the number of items available based on the category.
+- They have organized the food pantry room by category, such as chips, noodles, popcorn, and sanitary items.

 ## Backend
 ### Technology Type